China Condemns Overseas Gambling as Breach of National Laws

 Posted on: March 18, 2024, 05:12h.

-Last updated on: March 18, 2024, 08:07h.
+Last updated on: March 19, 2024, 10:41h.

 The Chinese government has warned its citizens that gambling in casinos outside of China is a violation of Chinese law.

-The Chinese embassy in Singapore on Monday “solemnly reminded” Chinese nationals in the city state that they should steer clear of gambling while abroad via a public notice on WeChat.
+The Chinese embassy in Singapore on Monday “solemnly reminded” Chinese nationals in the city-state that they should steer clear of gambling while abroad via a public notice on WeChat.

 “Even if overseas casinos are legally opened, cross-border gambling by Chinese citizens is suspected of violating the laws of our country,” the embassy said.
-It added that it may not be able to provide consular protection for citizens that have broken Chinese gambling laws.
+It added that it may not be able to provide consular protection for citizens who have broken Chinese gambling laws.

 Investors Stay Calm